William McMahon: Politics

-Under Menzies
+Menzies government

 McMahon was elected to the House of Representatives at the 1949 federal election, winning the newly created Division of Lowe for the Liberal Party.
 His candidacy was endorsed by Billy Hughes, who had known his grandfather.
 McMahon soon developed a reputation as "a deadly earnest, dogged, enormously hardworking and dedicated member".
-In 1950, he successfully proposed an amendment to the Menzies Government's Communist Party Dissolution Bill, reversing the effect of a clause so that the burden of proof was on the government rather than an accused person.
+In 1950, he successfully proposed an amendment to the Menzies government's Communist Party Dissolution Bill, reversing the effect of a clause so that the burden of proof was on the government rather than an accused person.
 However, the bill was subsequently struck down by the High Court.
 In July 1951, McMahon replaced Philip McBride as Minister for the Navy and Minister for Air.
 He subsequently approved and oversaw Donald Hardman's proposal to reorganise the Royal Australian Air Force (RAAF) along functional command lines (rather than the previous area command system).

 After the 1954 election, McMahon was appointed Minister for Social Services in place of Athol Townley.
 In January 1956, he was instead made Minister for Primary Industry, an appointment that was seen as a surprise given his lack of experience in agriculture.
 He effectively became the junior minister to John McEwen, the deputy leader of the Country Party and Minister for Trade.
 It was hoped by the Country Party (and tacitly accepted by Menzies) that McMahon would simply be a proxy for McEwen on policy matters.
 However, he managed to preserve the influence and independence of his department, and in fact made a number of cabinet submissions that were contrary to McEwen's wishes.
 This impressed his colleagues in the Liberal Party, but laid the foundations for the poor relations with the Country Party that would prove challenging later in his career.

 McMahon was promoted to Minister for Labour and National Service after the 1958 election, in place of Harold Holt.
 This brought him firmly into the inner ranks of the Liberal Party, and in terms of cabinet rank placed him among the party's most senior figures in New South Wales.
 McMahon oversaw the creation and administration of what became the National Service Act 1964, which re-introduced compulsory conscription for 20-year-old males in anticipation of further Australian involvement in South-East Asia.
 On the labour side of his portfolio, he frequently came into conflict with the leadership of the Australian Council of Trade Unions (ACTU), though there was no major industrial action during his tenure.
 He attempted to reduce the influence of trade unions known to be controlled by the Communist Party, particularly the Waterside Workers' Federation.
 In 1964, McMahon was made Vice-President of the Executive Council, further confirming his status within the government.

-Under Holt

-In 1966, McMahon was elected the Liberal Party of Australia's deputy leader under Harold Holt.
-During his tenure, he became the Treasurer of Australia and held executive roles with the International Monetary Fund and Asian Development Bank.